wp-plugins/im-login-dongle/readme.txt

 == Screenshots ==

-1. Plugin settings page #1, about
-2. Plugin settings page #2, general settings
-3. Plugin settings page #3, google bot settings
-4. Plugin settings page #4, reset keys
+1. Normal Wordpress login
+2. Selecting IM of choice (to confirm your identity)
+3. Two step verification using Google Talk
+4. Two step verification using ICQ
+5. Two step verification using Windows Live Messenger
+6. Mandatory screen - if administrator chooses that two step verification is mandatory, users have to enter their IM accounts upon first login
+7. Disable IM login (if it is not mandatory and IM isn't working)
+8. Disable all IM bots (admin security feature)
-5. Plugin settings page #5, data management
+9. User profile settings page
-6. User profile settings page (here each user can enable or disable the two step authentication themselves)
+10. User profile settings page (if two step verification is mandatory)
-7. When plugin is activated, login procedure #1
-8. When plugin is activated, login procedure #2 using Google Talk
-9. The disable screen for IM Login Dongle if IM servers are down
+11. General settings page
+12. Google Talk Bot settings page
+13. Windows Live Messenger Bot settings page
+14. ICQ Bot settings page
+15. Reset keys settings page
-10. Plugin settings page #6, ICQ bot settings
+15. Data management settings page
-11. Logging in using ICQ

 == Changelog ==

 = 1.0 =
-* Added ICQ support
+* [New] Added ICQ support
-* Added Windows Live Messenger support
+* [New] Added Windows Live Messenger support
-* Added session manager in admin area
-* Added quick configuration option in menu (set-up all IM accounts in simple steps)
+* [New] You can make the IM Login option mandatory for all users
 * Users can now add multiple IM accounts
 * Users can now choose the IM account they want to authorize with
 * Moved session clearer from data liberation to session manager
 * A lot of code rewritten and optimized
-* Added all settings cleaner to data liberation (also cleans plugin settings)
 * [Fix] Session time validity bug in settings (could accept all characters)
 * [Fix] Dongle key length bug in settings (could accept all characters)
-* [Fix] Users were able to access auth.php even if they're already logged in.
+* [Fix] Users were able to access auth.php even if they're already logged in
+* [Fix] You could enable the IM Login Dongle if none of the bots was configured yet

 = 0.3 =
 * Added disable codes for all users